collaide/repository-manager/README.md

-WORK ON PROGRESS, ACTUALY DON'T WORK.
+WORK ON PROGRESS, but it work.

 Ruby on Rails plugin (gem) for managing repositories (files/folders/permissions).